netdata/go.d.plugin/modules/k8s_kubeproxy/README.md

 # kube-proxy monitoring with Netdata

-[`Kube-proxy`](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) is a network proxy that runs on each each node in your cluster, implementing part of the Kubernetes Service.
+[`Kube-proxy`](https://kubernetes.io/docs/concepts/overview/components/#kube-proxy) is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service.

 This module will monitor one or more `kube-proxy` instances, depending on your configuration.